India's G20 focus on inclusivity helped earn respect of other nations: Deloitte | Headlines

 - India

-With regard to the proposal to bring the African Union in the G20 fold, he said Africa is a continent of 1 billion people and its inclusion in G20 will enhance trade opportunities with Asia and rest of the world.
+With regard to the proposal to bring the African Union into the G20 fold, he said Africa is a continent of 1 billion people and its inclusion in G20 will enhance trade opportunities with Asia and the rest of the world.

 ''India has focussed a lot on inclusivity.
 Prime Minister (Narendra Modi) says that nobody should be left behind.
 Every voice should be heard.
 One of the things India has done is to bring in Africa or try to bring in Africa in G20.

-Deloitte has worked as a knowledge partner in various task forces under G20 India presidency.
-The task forces include on inclusive Global Value Chains (GVCs) for resilient global trade and investment; energy, climate change & resource efficiency.
+Deloitte was a knowledge partner in three of the task forces under the G20 India presidency.
+The task forces included one on inclusive Global Value Chains (GVCs) for resilient global trade and investment.
+Energy, climate change & resource efficiency and ESG in business were the other task forces Deloitte was in.

-Besides, the task force report on startup suggested creation of a global definition framework for startups across G20 nations, and encourage multilateral organizations, research organizations, and other relevant stakeholders to adopt a definition framework for consistency in understanding and evaluating startup ecosystems.
+Besides, a report on startups suggested the creation of a global definition framework for startups across G20 nations and encouraged multilateral organizations, research organizations, and other relevant stakeholders to adopt a definition framework for consistency in understanding and evaluating startup ecosystems.

+The task force on energy, climate change & resource efficiency had recommended enhancing global cooperation in accelerating net zero transition, increasing efforts to improve the availability and access to climate finance, and ensuring a just, equitable and resilient transition.
+It also favoured creating an enabling framework to promote a sustainable economy and resource efficiency.

+The task force on ESG in business recommended the adoption of universally adaptable ESG standards and disclosures that are comprehensive, transparent, inclusive, and equitable.
+It also was in favour of ESG implementation pathways to accelerate the adoption of responsible and sustainable processes, augmenting ESG governance and driving business resilience and disaster management through a robust framework.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)